How Tube Amplifiers Work

-Volume and Second Preamp/Output Stage Driver
+Volume and Output Stage Driver

 Power Tube to Output Transformer to Speaker Jack

 Like we saw with the guitar's pickup, magnetism can be used to generate electricity in a coil.
 You can also do the reverse and pass electricity through a coil and generate magnetism.
-The amplifier's output transformer uses both of these principles to pass alternating current (AC) from the primary (input) winding to the iron core as magnetic flux and on to the secondary (output) winding.
+The amplifier's output transformer uses both of these principles to pass alternating current (AC) from its primary (input) winding to the iron core as magnetic flux and on to the secondary (output) winding as alternating current.

 Example: The primary winding has 200 wraps of wire in its coil and the secondary has 100 wraps.
 If a 10 volt alternating current is applied to the primary winding the secondary will generate 1/2 of the input or 5 volts.
 The current will change proportionally in the opposite direction.
-If 1 ampere of current is applied to the primary the secondary will generate 2 amps.
+If 1 ampere of AC current is applied to the primary the secondary will generate 2 amps.
 This is what an amplifier's output transformer does, it steps down the signal's voltage but steps up the current because the speaker's voice coil needs current to generate a magnetic field to move the speaker cone.

 The alternating current audio signal flows through the speaker's voice coil which generates a magnetic field.
 The voice coil is simply a single wire wrapped into a coil as shown below.
 The magnetic field created by the voice coil is either attracted to or repelled by the speaker's magnet.
-Positive voltage generates a repulsive magnetic force and the speaker cone moves outward away from the speaker magnet, negative voltage generates an attractive magnetic force and pulls the speaker cone inward.
+Positive voltage generates a repulsive magnetic force and the speaker coil and cone moves outward away from the speaker magnet, negative voltage generates an attractive magnetic force and pulls the speaker cone inward.
 The speaker cone alternates between moving outward and inward as the signal voltage alternates between positive and negative.
 For every guitar string movement there is a corresponding speaker cone movement.

 Speaker Voice Coil is an Electromagnet

 The 'voice coil' is an electromagnet that interacts with the speaker magnet.
 The 'spider' supports the voice coil but allows it to move in and out freely.
 This excellent DIY speaker recone video shows speaker parts and function in detail.

 Bonus Info: How Microphones Work

-A green wire running from the speaker jack carries the amplified audio signal through R13 and injects the feedback at V1B's pin 8 (cathode).
-Resistor R13 is the Feedback Resistor and controls the level of feedback passed to the cathode.
+A green wire running from the 5F1's speaker jack carries the amplified audio signal through resistor R13 and injects the feedback at V1B's pin 8 (cathode).
+Resistor R13 is the Feedback Resistor and controls the level of feedback voltage passed to the cathode.
 Adding a switch to the NFB circuit is a common modification.
 Removing feedback makes an amp more aggressive with earlier break up and distortion at lower volume levels.

 Bonus Bonus Info: Visualizing Alternating Current.
 One way to visualize how AC electricity flows is to think of the amplifier's power system as a rope and pulley system.
 Think of the wall power plug and the amplifier's power transformer as pulleys.
-A loop of rope representing the hot and neutral wires would be wrapped tightly around the power supply and transformer pulleys.
+A loop of rope representing the hot and neutral wires would be wrapped tightly around the wall power and transformer pulleys.

 The power company's AC generator is like a hand grabbing the power rope (hot wire) and pushing it forward a few feet then stopping the rope movement and pulling the rope back, then pushing the rope again, then pulling it in this alternating pattern (doing one push-pull cycle 60 times per second).
 Electrons actually alternate their movement forward and backward, reversing course through AC wires and circuits like this rope movement.